garrystebbins/Swag-project/site/docs.md

     <textarea name="comment" id="comment"></textarea>
   </p>
   <p>
-    <button type="submit" class="btn">Request your swag</button>
+    <button type="submit" class="button">Request your swag</button>
   </p>
 </form>

 We also wanted to share a little something from Jessica.
 She gave a talk at FOSDEM recently about finding a home for your docs.
-Check it out.
+[Check it out.](https://fosdem.org/2018/schedule/event/finding_a_home_for_docs/)